 The notoriety of this naming convention also named the tropes Captain Ethnic, Captain Geographic, Captain Patriotic, Captain Obvious (which was named outside this wiki), Captain Oblivious, Captain Ersatz, and several other members of the TV Tropes Superhero Team.

 Again, this is not simply a captain of a ship or military group, although it can occasionally overlap with it when a costumed superhero holds the actual rank of captain.

 - Captain Ginyu of "The Ginyu Force" in Dragon Ball Z is a villainous spoof of this.
 It should be noted that as a member of Frieza's forces, he may very well have the rank of Captain.
 However, it should also be noted that no other character on the force uses any rank designation, not even among the rest of the Ginyu Force.

 - Daichi ends up getting called Captain Earth by his teammates, likely because of this trope.
 It eventually grows on him.

 - He started as a toy, but was incorporated into DC and Marvel comics, but Captain Action certainly counts.
 Basically he's a guy in tights wearing a sea captain's cap (complete with boat anchor insignia) and wields a laser pistol and a "lightning sword," a sword with a blade shaped like a lightning bolt.
 He possesses super-strength as well as the ability to change his appearance to look like almost anyone.
-His toy line and comic series didn't do so hot in the 60's, or when they tried to revive him in the 90's.
+His comic series didn't do so hot in the 60's, or when they tried to revive him in the 90's.
 They're trying again with a new figure and darker and grittier comics.